IamLizu/wpdetect/README.rst

 Please note that, it is not always possible to detect the presence of WordPress, website admins can take extra measures to remove sign of WordPress.

-What's new in version 1.3.5
+What's new in version 1.3.6
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Check with a list of domains
+* Fixed minor bugs